Autodesk-Forge/forge-takeoff.exchange.csv/README.md

 - **Operate with App after setup**

-1. Once you select a project, the sample will load the packages available.
-With project and package selected, you need to click on loar/refresh button in order to retrieve the results to the table.
+1. Once you select a project, the sample will load the packages available. **With project and package selected, you need to click on load/refresh button in order to retrieve the results to the table.**
 2. By simply selecting the radio options you can adjust your data to show human/raw form of the available classifications
 3. The first Table shows the data classified according to the chosen options and the second shows each individual takeoff item.